Medically reviewed on August 3, 2017

 Bismuth subcitrate potassium is a mineral.

 Bismuth subcitrate potassium, metronidazole, and tetracycline (Pylera) is a combination medicine used to treat peptic ulcer (duodenal ulcer) with Helicobacter pylori infection.
 Pylera is usually given together with omeprazole (Prilosec).

 This medication may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have severe kidney disease, if you are pregnant or breast-feeding, or if you drink alcohol daily.
+You should not use this medicine if you have severe liver or kidney disease, if you are pregnant or breast-feeding, or if you drink alcohol daily.
 You should not take Pylera if you have taken disulfiram (Antabuse) in the past 14 days.

 Using tetracycline during pregnancy could harm the unborn baby or cause permanent tooth discoloration later in the baby's life.